Properly maintaining your natural gas appliances will keep you safe and give you peace of mind.

-- Follow the manufacturer's instructions for operation and care of your equipment.
+- Follow the manufacturer's instructions for operation and care.

 - Call a professional if there is any irregularity with your appliance, like overheating or the presence of soot around a burner.